KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |   macro avg |    1.00  |   1.00 |    1.00  |    684  |
 |weighted avg |    1.00  |   1.00 |    1.00  |    684  |
 [back to top](#content)

+g.
+GAmetrics_plot.png, the plot of training accuracy and validation accuracy.

 ## How to recreate the results.
 [back to top](#content)